Epic Cleantec’s Recycled Water Beer Project

 So now you might be wondering, what is the connection between San Francisco’s regulations and our recycled wastewater beer?

-Well, Epic is proud to have recently announced that we are now operating the first approved and operational greywater reuse system in San Francisco!
+Well, Epic is proud to have announced that we are now operating the first approved and operational greywater reuse system in San Francisco!
 As over ten thousand green-building professionals descended upon San Francisco for Greenbuild, we thought there was no better way to celebrate this exciting milestone than by being the first company in the world to produce a beer with purified wastewater from a high-rise residential building!
+Epic OneWater Brew has even been named a TIME Best Invention of 2023, a true testament to the potential of our technology and solutions.

 Is recycled water safe to drink?